jsprada/mpa/README.md

 # mpa
 Music Player Appliance - Turn your Raspberry Pi into a music playing appliance

-### Sample song, "A Deal Soon Regretted" provided by Amplitude Problem:
+Sample song, included in `~/music` "A Deal Soon Regretted" provided by Amplitude Problem:

 https://amplitudeproblem.bandcamp.com